 Othello is possibly the most famous literary exploration of the warping powers of jealousy and suspicion.
 At the same time, it's among the earliest literary works dealing with race and racism.
-Othello, undeniably heroic even if ultimately flawed, is the most prominent black protagonist in early Western literature.
+Othello—undeniably heroic even if ultimately flawed—is the most prominent black protagonist in early Western literature.
 Othello faces constant racism from other characters, especially when he marries Desdemona, a privileged white woman whose father disapproves of the union.

 Why Should I Care?

-After all, they say, the play is full of characters that express a blatant hatred of black men and foreigners, and these characters often refer to Othello as "thick-lips," the "devil," and the "old black ram" who supposedly contaminates his white wife with his hyper-sexuality.
+After all, they say, the play is full of characters that express a blatant hatred of black men and foreigners, and these characters often refer to Othello as "thick-lips," the "devil," and the "old black ram," who supposedly contaminates his white wife with his hyper-sexuality.
 Not only that, but Othello enacts a racist stereotype (that says black men are "savage") when he strangles his wife on her bed.

-Yet, for other critics, neither the action in the play nor the characters' racist attitudes makes the play (or Shakespeare) racist.
+But for other critics, neither the action in the play nor the characters' racist attitudes makes the play (or Shakespeare) racist.
 For some, Othello is a play that portrays racism in a way that provokes the audience into rethinking its ideas and attitudes about race.
 Many critics argue that Shakespeare's play asks us to consider the tragedy of how Othello absorbs and internalizes the dominant racist attitudes that surround him.